 The Art of Epicurean Piety

 But were the Epicurean Gods objects of contemplation among the Epicureans of old?
-Were they the awe-struck Carl-Sagans of antiquity?
+Were these early Epicureans the awe-struck Carl-Sagans of antiquity?

 It is true that Epicurus sought to fight superstition and to banish the perturbations created by false or evil beliefs about deity, but there was also a positive pursuit of pleasure in piety.
 We find indications in Philodemus’ scroll on Piety and other sources that the first Epicureans found in contemplation of the Gods’ blessedness a source of pure, effortless pleasure.
 The scroll On Piety and other sources claim that through contemplation of the gods and pious practices, mortals are able to train themselves to lead lives of such self-sufficiency and pleasure, that they “will live as gods among men”, and in fact this is the promise with which the Epistle to Menoeceus concludes.

 Exercise yourself in these and related precepts day and night, both by yourself and with one who is like-minded; then never, either in waking or in dream, will you be disturbed, but will live as a god among men.
 For man loses all semblance of mortality by living in the midst of immortal blessings.